Nectarbits

 Cost & Fuel Efficiency Gains

-• Fuel consumption efficiency: Average fuel burn improved by 15–20% per vehicle, reducing idle fuel wastage.
+• Average fuel burn improved by 15–20% per vehicle, driven by reduced idling and smarter route-to-refuel alignment.

 Operational Improvements